We are thrilled to report that construction of our new home is officially underway!

 Help us get to the finish line!

 Our new home is made possible by YOU, our community.
-As of today, we are nearly 80% of the way to our $5M goal.
+We are pleased to report that we met our "working goal" of $5M with the support of a $500,000 anonymous match!
+We have set a new aggressive goal of $1.3M to cover the last of our expenses.
 Thank you for helping us ensure that we can continue to support youth and families in crisis for the next 50 years and beyond.

 $5,000 furnishes our family therapy offices, providing a safe space for families to heal.